National Civil Defence Cadet Corps

-The National Civil Defence Cadet Corps (NCDCC) of Singapore was formed in 2005 and is currently the newest recognised member of the National Uniformed Group.
-The creation of this Uniformed Group was initiated by the Ministry of Home Affairs in response to the need for the young leaders of tomorrow to have a firm pillar and grounding in Singapore's firm belief of Total Defence.
+The National Civil Defence Cadet Corps (NCDCC) is a youth national uniformed group formed in 2005.
+The creation of this uniformed group was initiated by the Ministry of Home Affairs, Singapore in response to the need for the young leaders of tomorrow to have a firm pillar and grounding in Singapore's firm belief of Total Defence.

-Together with the National Police Cadet Corps, both corps have their Headquarters located at the Home Team Academy.
+Along with the National Police Cadet Corps (NPCC), the corps has its Headquarters at the Home Team Academy.
+While NDCC adopts civil defence-style training and structure, it holds no actual civil authority and primarily serves as an educational and character-building experience through structured simulations and drills.